Dodgers–Padres rivalry: 2022 NLDS

 The Padres rebounded towards the end of the season and earned a wild card spot, where they defeated the New York Mets 2–1 in the Wild Card Series.
 The Dodgers and Padres played each other in the 2022 National League Division Series.
 During Game 2, a goose landed on the field of Dodger Stadium, with both fanbases claiming it as a rally goose and a curse for their team.
 The Padres won the series 3–1 in an upset over the Dodgers, whose 111 wins in the regular season were the fourth most in MLB history and 22 more than San Diego's 89.
 The only time in league playoff history that a team defeated an opponent who was more than 22 wins better was in the 1906 World Series, when the 93-win Chicago White Sox defeated the 116-win Chicago Cubs.
 The win advanced San Diego to their first NLCS since 1998.
-However, their victory was short-lived as they were upset as well, this time by the 6th seed Philadelphia Phillies, who defeated them in 5 games to win their first pennant since 2009.
+However, their postseason run fell of a World Series berth as they were upset as well, this time by the 6th seed Philadelphia Phillies, who defeated them in 5 games.

 2023

-During the 2023 season, tensions began to rise between the two teams yet again after a May 6 game in San Diego in which the Padres media team displayed a photoshopped meme of Clayton Kershaw crying in an effort to taunt the Dodgers.
+During the season, tensions began to rise between the two teams yet again after a May 6 game in San Diego in which the Padres media team displayed a photoshopped meme of Clayton Kershaw crying in an effort to taunt the Dodgers.
 The image led to controversy by fans and sportswriters.
 Following the incident, the Padres lost 10 out of their next 12 games, including 5 consecutive losses to the Dodgers.
 This caused fans to believe that the scoreboard image cursed the team, jokingly labeling the incident "Curseshaw".
 The image came after the Padres took the season series opener, 5–2.
 Following the gesture, the Padres only won one series against the Dodgers the entire season.
 Despite a late season rally, San Diego had a disappointing season in 2023, with some calling it their most disappointing in franchise history.
 They won 82 games and missed the postseason, much like 2021.
 With San Diego's self-implosion, Los Angeles cruised to yet another NL West division title.
 However, the Dodgers were once again upset by a division rival in the postseason, as they were swept for the first time since 2006 by the Arizona Diamondbacks in the NLDS.

 San Diego owner Peter Seidler died in November at the age 63 after a battle with cancer.
 Later that off-season, the Padres traded Juan Soto and Trent Grisham to the Yankees for Michael King and Kyle Higashioka, among other young players and prospects.
 This move would ultimately result in the acquisition of Dylan Cease from the Chicago White Sox.
 San Diego also replaced manager Bob Melvin, who mutually parted ways with the team, with Mike Shildt.

-In the same off-season, the Dodgers signed superstar two-way player Shohei Ohtani.
+In the same off-season, the Dodgers signed superstar two-way player Shohei Ohtani and Nippon League pitching star Yoshinobu Yamamoto, among other significant roster moves.